 It’s easier to survive a recession if you have less debt.
 Debt is a real drag on your budget, an expense you have to keep paying every month that gets you nothing in return.
 By paying off debt now, you’ll be in better shape to ride out a recession when it hits.

 The most important debts to pay off are high-interest debts.
 For most people, this means credit card debt, which carries a higher interest rate than most other loans.
 More than 45% of all Americans carry a credit card balance, with an average balance of over $6,000.
-And as of May 2022, the average interest rate on that debt is around 14.5%.
+And the average interest rate on that debt is around 14.5%.

 Strategies for paying off credit card debt faster include: